FredericoVieira/dwc/README.md

 # DWC - Decentralized Wallet Checker

-DWC is a webplatform to check for decentralized wallets, his balances and transactions.
+DWC is a webplatform to check for decentralized wallets, his balances and transactions on Ethereum blockchain system.

 ### Getting Started: